yangningBU/uveye-bunnies/ProjectOutline.md

 - cached calculations are stored as API response objects

 ### Calculating State
-- get lastest snapshot; if none exists use default values
+- get lastest snapshot; if none exists use default values (e.g. 0 for carrots_eaten etc)
 - get all events since last snapshot
 - call map/reduce on events to calculate new aggregates
 - cache aggregates